Recurrence relation for the 6j-symbol of su_q(2) as a symmetric eigenvalue problem: Introduction

 Sections~\ref{sec:spinnet} and~\ref{sec:ident}, which can be skipped by those familiar with the mathematical literature on $\su_q(2)$ recoupling theory, introduce the basic notions of the spin network formalism~\cite{Pen,KL,CFS}, define the Kauffman-Lins convention for the $6j$-symbol and summarize basic diagrammatic identities needed for Section~\ref{sec:rec}, where the recurrence relation is realized as an eigenvalue problem.
-This is accomplished as a byproduct of an alternative proof of the recurrence itself that generalizes the classical argument from the Appendix of~\cite{SG-rec}.
+This is accomplished as a byproduct of the new proof of the recurrence itself that generalizes the classical argument from the Appendix of~\cite{SG-rec}, where the eigenvalue formulation was explicitly used and exploited (see also~\cite{AABDR}).
 The diagrammatic spin network formalism makes all intermediate calculations easy to check and reproduce.
 The Appendix conveniently summarizes all formulas needed for a direct computer implementation of the recurrence-based evaluation of the $q$-$6j$, including the connection between the Kauffman-Lins and Racah-Wigner notational convention, which is traditionally used in physics.